apache/airflow/docs/apache-airflow/installation/upgrading.rst

 How to upgrade
 ==============

 Reinstall Apache Airflow™, specifying the desired new version.

-For example, in the case of a bootstrapped local instance, you can upgrade easily by setting the ``AIRFLOW_VERSION`` environment variable to the intended version prior to rerunning the installation command.
+To upgrade a bootstrapped local instance, you can set the ``AIRFLOW_VERSION`` environment variable to the intended version prior to rerunning the installation command.
 Upgrade incrementally by patch version: e.g., if upgrading from version 2.8.2 to 2.8.4, upgrade first to 2.8.3.
-For detailed installation guidance, see :doc:`/start` and :doc:`/installation/index`.
+For detailed installation guidance, see :doc:`/start`.

+To upgrade a PyPI package, rerun the ``pip install`` command in your environment using the desired version as a constraint.
+For more detailed guidance, see :doc:`/installation/installing-from-pypi`.

 In order to manually migrate the database you should run the ``airflow db migrate`` command in your environment.
 It can be run either in your virtual environment or in the containers that give